jgoralcz/discordbots-server/README.md

   },
 }
 ```
-2. Run the dockerfile or `node src/server.js`
+2. Run the Dockerfile or `node src/server.js`